snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 For example, in the dmc docs website there is a header with 60px height, in this case we will need to set `stickyOffset=60` to make sticky position correctly with fixed positioned header element.

-Note the sticky toolbar in the labels example below.
+Note the sticky toolbar as you scroll past the example below.

 ### Labels and localization
 `RichTextEditor` supports changing labels for all controls with labels prop: